-A binary fixed-point constant consists of one or more bits with an optional binary point, followed immediately by the letter B. Binary fixed-point constants have a precision (p,q), where p is the total number of data bits in the constant, and q is the number of bits to the right of the binary point, for example:
+A binary fixed-point constant consists of one or more bits with an optional binary point, followed immediately by the letter B.

+Binary fixed-point constants have a precision (p,q), where p is the total number of data bits in the constant, and q is the number of bits to the right of the binary point.

-Constant Precision
+Precision

-1011_0B (5,0)
+(5,0)

-1111_1B (5,0)
+(5,0)

-101B (3,0)
+(3,0)

-1011.111B (7,3)
+(7,3)